 What is an Oligopoly?

 The term “oligopoly” refers to an industry where there are only a small number of firms operating.
 In an oligopoly, no single firm has a large amount of market power.
 Thus, no single firm is able to raise its prices above the price that would exist under a perfect competition scenario.
 In an oligopoly, all firms have to collude in order to raise prices and realize a higher economic profit.
 Most oligopolies exist in industries where goods are relatively undifferentiated and broadly provide the same benefit to consumers.

 Why do oligopolies exist?

 The biggest reason why oligopolies exist is collaboration.
 Firms see more economic benefits in collaborating on a specific price than in trying to compete with their competitors.
-By controlling prices, oligopolies are able to raise their barriers to entry and protect themselves from new potential entrants in the market.
-This is quite important, as new firms may have much lower prices and thus jeopardize the longevity of the colluding firms’ profits.
+By controlling prices, oligopolies are able to raise their barriers to entry and protect themselves from new potential entrants into the market.
+This is quite important, as new firms may offer much lower prices and thus jeopardize the longevity of the colluding firms’ profits.

 In most markets, antitrust laws exist that aim to prevent price collusion and protect consumers.
 Nonetheless, firms have devised ways to achieve price collusion without being detected by regulators.
 For example, firms might elect a price leader that is tasked with leading changes in prices before other firms follow suit in order to “react to competition.”
-Firms may also agree to change their prices on specific dates; in such case, the changes may be seen as reactionary to economic conditions such as fluctuations in inflation.
+Firms may also agree to change their prices on specific dates; in such cases, the changes may be seen as merely a reaction to economic conditions such as fluctuations in inflation.